tdom::schema -

 script result of the reportcmd.

-With a reportcmd (which does not throw error if
+With a reportcmd (as long as the reportcmd does not throw error while called) the validation

-input.
-The schema command will return true and the SAX parser and
+command will return true and the SAX parser and DOM builder will

-DOM builder will process normally until the end of the input, as if
+process normally until the end of the input, as if there had not

 Please note that this happens only for validation errors.
 It is